When do NBA basketball players Get retirement?

-What factors influence basketball players to get retirement from the sport?
+What factors influence basketball players retirement from the sport?
 Do they continue to receive compensation?
 What factors influence their decision to retire?
-These questions and more shall be illuminated as we embark on a delightful journey into the world of retired NBA players.
+These questions and more will be illuminated as we embark on a delightful journey into the world of retired NBA players.

 In the realm of professional basketball, retirement usually awaits players in their later years.
 As they reach a certain stage in their careers, they gracefully step away from the court to embrace new chapters in life.
 This transition allows them to explore exciting opportunities and contribute their wisdom and experience in different avenues.